Instrumental Variables with Time-Varying Exposure: Dynamic Effects of Revascularization on Quality of Life: IV for Clinical Exposure

 \subsection{Identification and Estimation of Dynamic Causal Effects}

-IV analysis of longer-run effects in the ISCHEMIA trial is complicated by time-varying exposure in a model with heterogeneous potential outcomes.
-As in \cite{angrist_imbens95} and \cite{rose2024}, the principle complication here arises from the fact that compliance occurs along an extensive margin in which participants who would never have revascularized are induced to revascularize by invasive assignment and an intensive margin in which assignment induces earlier revascularization among participants who would have revascularized anyway.
-Consequently, complier populations differs for each exposure level and change over time.
-At the same time, the availability of repeated follow-ups (waves) gives us a handle on this problem that's not been fully exploited in previous applications of IV to models with dynamic effects.

-We disentangle dynamic exposure effects with the aid of an assumption that limits effect heterogeneity across waves: \begin{assumption}[Wave Ignorability] Average incremental effects for compliers are common across waves: for each pair of waves $w$ and $v\le w$, and for each exposure time $t\le v$,
+Dynamic exposure effects are identified with the aid of an assumption that limits systematic heterogeneity in treatment effects across waves: \begin{assumption}[Wave Ignorability] Average incremental effects for compliers are common across waves: for each pair of waves $w$ and $v\le w$, and for each exposure time $t\le v$,

-\end{assumption} Wave ignorability allows incremental exposure effects, $\lambda_t$, to vary freely with exposure time while asserting that incremental effects are independent of the wave in which they're seen.
-For instance, in a given wave, the incremental effect of revascularization last year $Y_w(1)-Y_w(0)$ may differ from the incremental effect of one year of early exposure, $Y_w(w)-Y_w(w-1)$.
-Assumption \ref{assump:wave_ignore} also allows effects to vary for compliers, always-takers, and never-takers.
-Wave ignorability mirrors restrictions implicit in event study regression models for dynamic causal effects, which typically index causal effects by event time rather than calendar time or treatment cohort (see, e.g., \cite{borusyak2021revisiting}).\footnote{\cite{ferman_tecchio_2023} explore the identifying power of assumptions like wave ignorability for a variety of dynamic treatment effect models.}

-The following theorem shows that in the LATE framework outlined in the previous section, wave ignorability is sufficient to identify the set of incremental causal effects $\lambda_t$. \begin{theorem}[Dynamic Incremental Causal Effects] For each $t\in\{1,...,\bar{w}\}$, let $D_{wt}=\mathbf{1}[T_w\ge t]$ indicate exposure of at least $t$ periods as of wave $w$.
-Stack the data across waves and consider a two-stage least squares (2SLS) estimator that uses $Z$ and $Z\times\mathbf{1}[w=t]$ with $t\in\{2,...,\bar{w}\}$ to instrument the set of $D_{wt}$ in the linear model